The Ahmed Zewail Prize

 A deeper understanding of the relationship between science, technology, and society

 Candidates are evaluated by a panel of University faculty members on the basis of academic achievement, originality of their essays, and extracurricular activities that embody the ideals of the award.
 The prize was given for the first time in February 2001 and winners will be recognized at each AUC commencement.

-Participants should submit the essay by email attachment to email@example.com by May 13, 2021, at midnight (11:59 pm) CLT
+Participants should submit the essay by email attachment to by December 13, 2021, at midnight (11:59 pm) CLT

 - The applicant must be an AUC student in the final semester of undergraduate study

 - The applicant must achieve an overall grade point average at the honors level (GPA must be 3.4 or above), as determined in the term preceding the semester graduation